 If you have an email address we can email forms to you or you can download from our website.

 WHO IS IN THE DEPARTMENT AND WHAT DO THEY DO?

-The Yukon First Nation Advisory Committee meeting 4 times a year to go over Education issues that deal with K4 to grade 12, they have currently developed a Grade 5 Governance Manual and have start the pilot project, First Nations 12 is also being done this year.
-The First Nations curriculum have been working on developing booklets that reflect First Nation citizens and culture.
-A new document has been develop on Students succeeding and accomplishing their dreams.
-This will assist the Department of Education to move forward with First Nation as part of the process.
+The Yukon First Nation Education Advisory Committee meets 4 times a year to go over Education issues for students in K4 to grade 12, they have currently developed a Grade 5 Governance Manual and have started a pilot project, First Nations 12 is also being done this year.
+The First Nations curriculum has been working on developing booklets that reflect First Nation citizens and culture.
+A new document has been developed on Students succeeding and accomplishing their dreams.
+This will assist the Department of Education in moving forward and includes First Nations as part of the process.
 I also sit on the School Council, attend monthly meetings to review the school plan and to ensure that NND’s culture is incorporated into the school system.
-We would like to have more elders work with us to work in the school and on culture activities.
+We would like to have more elders work with us to work in the school and on cultural activities.
 If you’re interested in attending any meetings, please let me know.
 Mussi Cho

 You can contact the Manager of Education:

 Phone: (867) 996-2265, Ext.
 136

 NND ASETS, NND POST SECONDARY AND COMMUNITY TRAINING

 NND Post Secondary Education/ASETS Coordinator is responsible for Student applications, community training and ensures that all documentation is included.
 Requests are forwarded to the Director for review and then monthly allocation set out in the NND Education Policy.
 Every August the applications for school supplies is available on NND website, this is a subsidy for parents to assist with supplies.
 The PSE.ASETS Coordinator processes requests from high school graduates and post-secondary students for funding and reports monthly to Education Director.
 The PSE.ASETS Coordinator has to liaison with HRDC, Social Assistance, Finance and Personnel Officer.